Curated OER

 Trees In Nature And Art

-Young scholars study the use of trees in art.
-In this investigative instructional activity students create art using leaf rubbings and develop a classification method for trees.
+Students study the use of trees in art.
+For this investigative lesson students create art using leaf rubbings and develop a classification method for trees.

 Curated OER